 There have already been a couple of instances of the AGCO handing out fines for alleged advertising and inducement infractions.
 Fines of over CA$30,000 have been imposed on several brands already.

 Another large difference in Ontario is that the operators assume the liability when it comes to advertising, so they need to ensure that affiliates are creating marketing materials within the guidelines presented by the AGCO.

-We spoke with Anton Hedlund, Account Manager at Compary, an affiliate that’s moved into Ontario to help players make smarter decisions through data, to see how this differentiation affects both affiliates and operators.
+We spoke with Anton Hedlund, account manager at Compary, an affiliate that has moved into Ontario to help players make smarter decisions through data, to see how this differentiation affects both affiliates and operators.
 He said: “We haven’t seen complaints from the brands that want to move into that market.
 Everyone understands the situation and realises that affiliates and operators need to adapt to the regulations together.”

 The affiliate view

 With no limit on the number of operators which can receive licences and an exciting new market of users to connect with, it’s an ideal time to be an affiliate with a presence in Ontario.
 Additional operators will likely be going live over the coming months, presenting a prime opportunity for affiliates to connect with new brands and offer their audience the best possible content.